 Frequently Asked Questions

 All applications for graduate school at UNO start with the Office of Graduate Studies (OGS).
-Once your application, filing fee, official transcripts, resume and GMAT/GRE scores have been received by OGS, your application is forwarded to the program you specified on your application.
+Once your application, filing fee, official transcripts and resume have been received by OGS, your application is forwarded to the program you specified on your application.
 Click here for a complete list of all the application requirements.
 All questions regarding your application (including residency), filing fee and transcripts should be addressed to the Office of Graduate Studies.

 University of Nebraska at Omaha